returnofthepat/linuxOnIpad-Iphone/brainStrom.md

 realistic to mirror the raspberry pi screen onto the phone and use it as a monitor of sorts for the raspberry pi.
 This is a more realistic but not ideal implementation of the concept.
 I dont want it to be a remote desktop.
-Do i even know what I want it to be??

 ### links